Skip to main content

 Running `telepresence intercept service-name` triggers the traffic-manager to install a traffic-agent proxy container that runs within the Pods associated with the target Services.
 This can route remote traffic to your local dev machine for dev and test.

-To find out more about the Telepresence Architecture, check out the docs or join us in Slack.
+To find out more about the Telepresence Architecture, check out the

 get started